 The epitome of luxury, Ponte Vedra Inn & Club is a fabulous place to stay and be entertained.

 Way back when, Ponte Vedra was a wilderness area.
 In 1912, some valuable minerals were discovered and the townsite transformed into a frontier mining town once known as “Mineral City.”
-Ponte Vedra Inn & Club opened in 1928, and the wealthy flocked to this sophisticated playground along the ocean.
+Ponte Vedra Inn & Club opened in 1928, and the wealthy flocked to this sophisticated and luxurious playground along the Atlantic Ocean.
 The Inn & Club is one of Florida’s few AAA Five Diamond Properties.

-Pro Tip: Learn more about its amenities and the Best Experiences At The Luxurious Ponte Vedra Inn & Club.
+Pro Tip: Learn more about the Inn & Club amenities and the Best Experiences At The Luxurious Ponte Vedra Inn & Club.

 3. Stroll On The Beach